Ashim-K-Shrestha/FinalTodoApp/README.md

 ## Login Process

 **The login process comes after the registration process and the user will have to use the credentials that they used while signing up to the system.
-The form also has validation for the incorrect input details and empty fields.
+The form also has validation for the incorrect input details.
 After successful login, the users will be taken to the main page where they have features like adding a to do task, updating their profile detail, deleting the to do and logging out of the system.**